Code-Institute-Submissions/getMyTattoo/README.md

 ### Home Page

 The home page welcomes the users and explains briefly what the website is about.
 Then a section with four cards shows some tattoo styles to inspire users, but also to guide them through the navigation.
-Many times users don’t have a clear idea in mind and need a guidance to help them starting the navigation.
+Many times users don’t have a clear idea in mind and need guide to help them to start the navigation.
-Right after this section I repeated the search box, and an area with the last 5 tattoo artists that added their profile.
+Right after this section, I repeated the search box and an area with the last 5 tattoo artists that added their profile.
 All users can access this page and search freely the database.

 ### Search Page

 The search page displays the results of the user's research.

-For each result there is a row with a profile picture of the tattoo artist (on the left), an information section (on the center) displaying the name of the artist and his/her biography, and a carousel (on the right) with three pictures of the artists’s tattoos.
+For each result, there is a row with a profile picture of the tattoo artist (on the left), an information section (on the center) displaying the name of the artist and his/her biography, and a carousel (on the right) with three pictures of the artists’ tattoos.
-In this way the user can understand in a glance if the tattoo artist might be of interest, or not.
+In this way, the user can understand at a glance if the tattoo artist might be of interest, or not.
 In case the user wants to know more about one tattoo artist, there is a link at the bottom of the central information section that leads directly to the artist page.
 A target attribute has been added to the link that leads to the artist's page: in this way the user doesn't lose the search results if clicks on a link.